christopherlindberg1/UpVocabulary/Documentation/Requirements/README.md

 * Store information about word class (verb, noun etc).
 * Deleted vocabularyies should be stored away for 30 days before being deleted permanently.
 * Recover vocabularies that were deleted no more than 30 days in the past.
-* App settings: devide if next question should be prompted automatically.
-Separate settings for when user gives correct / incorrect tranlsation.
+* App settings: decide if next question should be prompted automatically.
+Separate settings for when user gives correct / incorrect tranlsation. **Done.**
-* App settings: devide what delay there should be before the next question gets prompted automatically.
-Separate settings for when user gives correct / incorrect tranlsation.
+* App settings: decide what delay there should be before the next question gets prompted automatically.
+Separate settings for when user gives correct / incorrect tranlsation. **Done.**

 ### Could
 * Store the state of each vocabulary each time it gets updated.